Did you know that trends in video streaming increased by 72.4% between Quarter 1 of 2018 and Quarter 1 of 2019?

 Here are some questions that you should be asking:

 - Which equipment do you need to start live streaming?

 - How much bandwidth does live streaming use?

 - What are the best live streaming platforms?

-Write down these critical features, and then conduct some research on them.
+Write down these critical features, and then do some research on them.
 For example, green screens, animations, and titles are usually taken care of at the encoder level.
-Use a video live streaming software like Wirecast or OBS Studio, or a hardware such as Teradek, for this purpose.
-The live stream will be encoded and sent to the video streaming solution provider: the OVP.
+You would use a live video streaming software, like Wirecast or OBS Studio or hardware such as Teradek, for this purpose.

-Here are a few features that you’ll want to compare at this point:
+Here are a few features to think about:

 - Monetization options